Quantum metrology through spectral measurements in quantum optics: General framework

-where the sensor is described by a single bosonic mode with annihilation operator $\hat \xi$, sensor-laser detuning $\Delta_\xi \equiv \omega_\xi - \omega_L$ ($\omega_\xi$ being the sensor frequency), and linewidth $\Gamma$.
-Additionally, we have introduced an imperfect coupling factor $\varepsilon\leq 1$, accounting, e.g., for possible losses in the transmission from the source to the target~\cite{GardinerQuantumNoise2004}, or to retain the scattered light from a coherently driven system~\cite{CarrenoExcitationQuantum2016,CarrenoExcitationQuantum2016a}.
+Additionally, we have introduced an imperfect coupling factor $\varepsilon\leq 1$, accounting, e.g., for possible losses in the transmission from the source to the target~\cite{GardinerQuantumNoise2004} or to retain the scattered light from a coherently driven system~\cite{CarrenoExcitationQuantum2016,CarrenoExcitationQuantum2016a}.
 Therefore, $\varepsilon=1$ corresponds to perfect cascaded coupling, and $\varepsilon=0$ to the limit of no coupling.

-Although the single-sensor case is relatively straightforward, the extension to two or more cascaded sensors requires additional attention, since there are multiple descriptions which correspond to different physical implementations of the multi-mode measurement.
-In this work, we will explore the specific case in which, prior to the filtering of each mode, the output signal is physically split~\cite{LopezCarrenoFrequencyresolvedMonte2018,LopezCarrenoEntanglementResonance2024} (e.g. by a balanced beam splitter in a Hanbury-Brown Twiss setup), as illustrated in Fig.~\ref{fig:Fig1_setup}(a).
-The master equation now takes the form [see details in Appendix~\ref{Appendix:Derivation-MasterEq}]
+Although the single-sensor case is relatively straightforward to describe mathematically, the extension to two or more cascaded sensors requires additional attention, since there are multiple descriptions which correspond to different physical implementations of the multi-mode measurement.
+In this work, we will explore the specific case in which, prior to the filtering of each mode, the output signal is physically split~\cite{LopezCarrenoFrequencyresolvedMonte2018,LopezCarrenoEntanglementResonance2024} (e.g., by a balanced beam splitter in a Hanbury-Brown Twiss setup), as illustrated in Fig.~\ref{fig:Fig1_setup}(a).
+The resulting dynamics of the quantum emitter and the two frequency-filtered modes is described by the joint density matrix $\hat\rho_{\mathrm{q,2}}$, whose evolution obeys the cascaded master equation [see details in Appendix~\ref{Appendix:Derivation-MasterEq}]